 Please Join Us

 If you are interested in learning more about Kanban system and how to coach teams using them, then I highly encourage you to attend one of our “Kanban in Action” sessions.
-Look for us at Agile2018 and meetups in the greater DC region.
+Look for us at meetups throughout the greater DC region.